Wectro20/intellistart-java-2022-propositum/README.md

 #### How to Run manualy

 This application is packaged as a jar which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.
+No Tomcat or JBoss installation is necessary.</br> You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using JDK 1.11 and Maven 3.x